Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 If you’re a basshead, see the best bass headphones.

-You get them inside a nice hard-shell carrying case.
+You get them inside a nice hard-shell carrying case for easy storage.
 Housing is made from plastic that has a soft finish to it.
-They appear quite durable, with an IPX4 rating.
-That means you can even use them during workouts since they don’t get damaged by sweat or rain.

 4. Avantree Aria